tkaczmarzyk/specification-arg-resolver/README.md

     GET http://myhost/customers?gender=MALE&gender=FEMALE

-The second way is the use `paramSeparator` attribute of `@Spec`, which determines the argument separator (can be specified only for `ParamType.QUERY`).
+The second way is the use `paramSeparator` attribute of `@Spec`, which determines the argument separator (can be specified only for query parameters).
 For example the following controller method:
 ```java
 @RequestMapping(value = "/customers", params = "genderIn")